olksdr/ansible-playbooks/logstash/README.md

 ```

-Suggestions and pul request are welcomed.
+Suggestions and pull requests are welcomed.